moorepants/learn-multibody-dynamics/configuration.rst

-If you consider a set of :math:`v` points, :math:`P_1,P_2,\ldots,P_v` that can move unconstrained in Euclidean 3D space, then one would need :math:`3v` constraint equations to fix the point (fully constrain the motion) in that Euclidean space.
+If you consider a set of :math:`v` points, :math:`P_1,P_2,\ldots,P_v` that can move unconstrained in Euclidean 3D space, then one would need :math:`3v` constraint equations to fix the points (fully constrain the motion) in that Euclidean space.
 For the four points in the four-bar linkage, we would then need :math:`3(4)=12` constraints to lock all the points fully in place.
 The figure below will be used to illustrate the general idea of constraining the